MaahumS/MaahumS/README.md

 - 📍 I am located in: Dallas, Texas
 - 🎓 I graduated **Summa Cum Laude** from: **The University of North Texas Honors College**
 - 📚 My Degree: Bachelor of Business Administration in **Business Analytics** with a concentration in **Information Systems**
-- 🧠 My areas of Interest: Machine learning and AI automation - things I am currently fascinated by and learning about!
 - 🤔 Currently working on: Power BI Data Analyst Professional Certificate

 ## Skills: